-- 1 Drive Dir: The direction the output shaft rotates (looking into the output shaft) in response to an increasing Demand signal. - 2 MaxTravel: The maximum available travel distance of the output shaft in turns or degrees.
-This number corresponds to the actuator design-if the correct Serial Number is entered, this parameter should not be changed.
-The unit preference of turns or degrees may be set using the Serial command "travel". - 3 Travel: The number of turns or degrees of output shaft travel for 100% span.
-The unit preference of turns or degrees may be set using the Serial command "travel". - 4 StepSize: The smallest Demand change that will cause an output shaft movement. - 5 Stall Time: The amount of time the motor will run before Stall Protection is initiated. - 6 StallProt: This entry is set as either "Enabled" or "Disabled". - 7 LimitSwitch: This entry is set as either "Accept" or "Alert" and defines whether or not contacting an overtravel limit switch outside of the normal 0% to 100% travel range will cause an alarm condition. - 8 PositionUnit: The numeric unit of measure for the output shaft position in angular degrees. - 9 Temperature Unit: The unit of measure for temperature sensing.
+- 1 Drive Dir: The direction the output shaft rotates (looking into the output shaft) in response to an increasing Demand signal. - 2 MaxTravel: The maximum available travel distance of the output shaft in degrees.
+This number corresponds to the actuator design-if the correct Serial Number is entered, this parameter should not be changed. - 3 Travel: The number of degrees of output shaft travel for 100% span. - 4 StepSize: The smallest Demand change that will cause an output shaft movement. - 5 Stall Time: The amount of time the motor will run before Stall Protection is initiated. - 6 StallProt: This entry is set as either "Enabled" or "Disabled". - 7 LimitSwitch: This entry is set as either "Accept" or "Alert" and defines whether or not contacting an overtravel limit switch outside of the normal 0% to 100% travel range will cause an alarm condition. - 8 PositionUnit: The numeric unit of measure for the output shaft position in angular degrees. - 9 Temperature Unit: The unit of measure for temperature sensing.
 May be "degF" (fahrenheit) or "degC" (celsius).